SUSSBIA/fabric-onboarding-experience/05-persona-pathways/report-consumer/README.md

 Do not quietly rely on a report that appears questionable.

+## BIA production output reminder

+BIA Production Workspaces are restricted to BIA users.

+Non-BIA users should not be granted direct BIA Production Workspace membership.

+Where approved BIA production reports or outputs need to be shared with non-BIA users, access should be provided through approved report or app sharing channels.

 ## What report consumers should not do

 Report consumers should not: